Wesmont station (NJ Transit): History

 NJT announced plans for the station on June 11, 2008, with the overall re-development of the 70 acre site expected to include over 700 housing units, 130000 sqft of retail and office space, a middle school and a community center.
 Construction was scheduled to begin in 2009, with the station originally due to open in 2011.
 However, PCB contamination of the land required extensive environmental cleanup, after previous work for asbestos removal.

 The first residential apartments opened on February 14, 2012, and the train station had its official groundbreaking on March 11, 2014.
 The station quietly opened on May 15, 2016, without a formal ceremony.

 The station cost $18 million to build, with $6 million from NJ Transit and $12 million from Somerset Development.
-The station was built by Anselmi & DeCicco, Inc. of Maplewood, NJ and has a 216-space parking lot, but only a 28-space temporary lot was available at the station's opening.
+The station was built by Anselmi & DeCicco, Inc. of Maplewood, New Jersey and has a 216-space parking lot, but only a 28-space temporary lot was available at the station's opening.
 Pedestrian and cycle routes are being developed to improve station access from nearby residential areas.